-Possible scenarios for a 'stunted firm' to move into growth mode
+Possible scenarios for a Stunted Firm to Break out into Growth

-The new version of the model (as in Figure 2a & b) was run with a variety of scenarios that reflected different possible futures for a dwarf firm to break out of its stunted growth situation.
+The new version of the model (as in fig. 3) was run with a variety of scenarios that reflected different possible futures for a dwarf firm to break out of its stunted growth situation.
 Six are presented here to indicate the outputs obtained and to consider their implications.

-A first scenario shows again how the observed system structurally generates oscillations in the strategic assets values over time, around the initial value (Figure 4).
+A first scenario shows again how the observed system structurally generates oscillations in the strategic assets values over time, around the initial value (figure 7).